jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

-__tmp__         Temporary files - some distros clear this directory upon reboot (pronounced *"temp"*) __usr__         Secondary hierarchy - contains X, KDE or GNOME, plus documentation __var__         Variable data - used for storing databases, webserver files, and application logs *proc*        Virtual filesystem created at runtime providing process and kernel information as files.
+__tmp__         Temporary files - some distros clear this directory upon reboot (pronounced *"temp"*) __usr__         Secondary hierarchy - contains X, KDE or GNOME, plus documentation __var__         Variable data - used for storing databases, webserver files, and application logs *proc*        Virtual filesystem created at runtime providing process and kernel information as files
 ----------  ---------------------------------------------------------------------------------------------

 ![*Linux Filesystem Hierarchy Standard - items not bold from above will not be included*](images/Chapter-05/filesystems/chapter-05-filesystem-hierarchy-diagram.png "Hierarchy")